inamesh/exo/README.md

 ## Background
 In the 3rd week of March 2020, movement restrictions were imposed in Greece due to the rapid spread of coronavirus.
+On 4th May, the restrictions were lifter.

+As of 7th Nov 2020, the restrictions are imposed once again.
 All residents of Greece are required to send a message to the number 13033 (free of charge) with a reason code followed by their name and address before leaving their place of residence.

 ### Functionality